moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Over the past two years of EME 185 I have significantly increased the amount of time each team gets direct mentorship from myself and the teaching assistants.
-I have pushed for more TAs per team (decreased to 7 teams per TA from the initial 15 teams per TA) and have introduced an increased percentage lead TA position.
-During the Spring quarter the twenty-two teams each met with the instructors for 50 minutes each week (up from 25 minutes in 2016).
-I believe this is directly correlated with the students' learning and the resulting quality of the students' work.
+I have pushed for more TAs per team (decreased to 7 teams per TA from the initial 15 teams per TA [or how about "increased the TA per student ratio from...to..."]) and have introduced an increased percentage lead TA position [? a little confusing.
+Incrase the % time for a lead TA?].
+During the Spring quarter the twenty-two [be consistent with number format.
+ANything above 10 should be numeric I think.
+22] teams each met with the instructors for 50 minutes each week ([an increase] from 25 minutes in 2016).
+I believe this [change/adjustment] is directly correlated with the [improved nature of/improvements in] students' learning and the resulting quality of the students' work.

 The teaching assistants and I have developed numerous improvements to the